archerindigo/STM32_BlackPill_BareMetal/README.md

 ## Build the Applications

-Each application project is stored in separated directory with the prefix `app_`.
+Each application project is stored in separated directory with the prefix `app_n`.
 Each project contains its own Makefile to build the binaries.
 From the root directory of the workspace, you may make with:

 ```
-make -C app_xxx
+make -C app_n_xxx
 ```

 All binaries will be located in the directory `bin/` within the project.